 - Private Server: You can create a private server for different experiences.
 What this means is that you can control who can enter your game session.

 - Friends: You can look up player profiles by typing their usernames into the search bar.
 You can add them to your “friends list.”
-Having someone in your friends list makes it easier to find their profile later, and allows you to admit them into “friends-only” servers.
+Having someone in your friends list makes it easier to find their profile later and allows you to admit them into “friends-only” servers.

 Roblox is the perfect entry point for future programmers.
-Not only will your child have a ton of fun playing and building Roblox, by creating original Roblox experiences you’re laying a coding and creative foundation that your child will be able to build upon for the rest of their life.
+Not only will your child have a ton of fun playing and building Roblox, but by creating original Roblox experiences, you’re laying a coding and creative foundation that your child will be able to build upon for the rest of their life.

 BYJU’S FutureSchool has partnered with Roblox for portions of its curriculum.
-The Roblox program is not included in the free trial and is available only after successful completion of the prerequisite courses (Beginners: 23 classes; Intermediate: 20 classes; Advanced: 20 classes, Pro: 19 classes).
+The Roblox program is not included in the free trial and is available only after successful completion of the prerequisite courses (Beginners: 23 classes; Intermediate: 20 classes; Advanced: 20 classes; Pro: 19 classes).
 BYJU’S FutureSchool values the sacrifices and time invested by parents in preparing their children for the future.
 Because of that, we offer top-quality coding and math curriculums.
 Feel free to look through our course catalog to find out just what we offer.
 Sign up for a FREE coding or math class today.
 It is never too late or too early to start preparing.